hputnam/Acclim_Dynamics/Results-package.md

 This dataset has been QC'd by Emma; final figure as of 20210108.
 Corals photographed and red blue green color square quantified in ImageJ.

 Week 5 data excluded because we didn't trust that set of values for any treatment.
-Come back to this?

 ### Growth